emmo-repo/.github/profile/README.md

   </a>
 </p>

-EMMO results from a multidisciplinary effort to develop a standard representational framework  that is consistent with scientific principles and methodologies.
+The **EMMO** is the results of a **multidisciplinary effort** to develop a standard representational framework that is consistent with **scientific principles and methodologies**.
+It merges the efforts of physicists, engineers, materials scientists, analytical philosophers, information and communication scientists.

-It is based on physics, analytical philosophy and information and communication technologies.
+The EMMO provides **framework for knowledge capture and interoperability** that is rooted on **applied sciences principles**.
+However, it's foundational approach makes it suitable for the usage in many other fields.

-EMMO provides a framework for knowledge capture and interoperability in applied science and engineering, especially materials science and manufacturing.
+The EMMO GitHub page provides the repositories hosting the ontologies that constitute the framework.

 EMMO is released under the [Creative Commons Attribution 4.0 International (CC-BY-4.0)] license.